thatmikereed/aws-prm-autotag/README.md

 ## License

 This script is provided as-is for use with AWS Partner Revenue Measurement requirements.
+Consider this as proof-of-concept code, not "production ready."